Search Knowledge Base by Keyword

 8. Click the Preview Report button to preview the report before saving

 9. Click the Create Report button when finished to create the report.
-You will be redirected back to the Reports tab.
+You will be redirected back to the Reports Configuration page.
 Click the Cancel button to cancel the operation.

 Edit Report

-From the Reports tab, you can edit reports built with the Report Builder.
+From the Reports Configuration page, you can edit reports built with the Report Builder.
 To edit a report:

 1. Select a Report Builder report (row) to edit